ton77v/gitbook_probe/detailed_changelog.md

 ### (2025-11-03) What’s new in **ROR 1.67.1**
 <details>
 <summary><strong>🚀 New</strong> (KBN) 9.2.0, 9.1.6, 8.19.6 support</summary>
-This release adds official support for Kibana versions 9.2.0, 9.1.6, and 8.19.6, ensuring full ReadonlyREST functionality and security features.
+Added official support for Kibana versions 9.2.0, 9.1.6, and 8.19.6, ensuring compatibility with the latest Kibana releases while maintaining ReadonlyREST security functionality.
 </details>
 <details>
 <summary><strong>🚀 New</strong> (ES) 9.2.0, 9.1.6, 8.19.6 support</summary>
-Official support for Elasticsearch versions 9.2.0, 9.1.6, and 8.19.6 is now available, maintaining comprehensive security and access control.
+Extended compatibility to include Elasticsearch versions 9.2.0, 9.1.6, and 8.19.6, ensuring seamless operation with the latest Elasticsearch releases.
 </details>
 <details>
 <summary><strong>🧐 Enhancement</strong> (ES) Allow using the <code>actions</code> rule with the <code>kibana</code> rule in the same block when <code>kibana.access: unrestricted</code></summary>
-Administrators can now combine `actions` and `kibana` rules in the same security block for more flexible configuration of complex security policies.
+This enhancement enables combining `actions` and `kibana` rules within the same security block when Kibana access is unrestricted, providing greater flexibility in access control definitions.
 </details>
 <details>
 <summary><strong>🐞 Fix</strong> (KBN) Fixed JWT handling for wrong license edition</summary>
-Resolved JWT authentication issues when using incorrect license editions, ensuring proper token validation regardless of license type.
+Resolved an issue where JWT authentication failed with incorrect license editions, ensuring proper token validation regardless of license type.
 </details>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**🐞 Fix** (KBN) Suppressed “Forbidden” toast in Discover/Dashboard on Kibana 8.x–9.x
 <details>
 <summary><strong>🐞 Fix</strong> (KBN) <a href="https://forum.readonlyrest.com/t/unable-to-download-reports-from-kibana/2859/2">Resolved report download failure on Kibana 9.1.x</a></summary>
-Fixed a community-reported bug that prevented report downloads in Kibana 9.1.x, restoring full reporting functionality.
+Fixed a critical issue preventing report downloads in Kibana 9.1.x, restoring full reporting functionality for users.
 </details>
 <details>
 <summary><strong>🐞 Fix</strong> (KBN) Fixed timeout when saving Security settings</summary>
-Resolved timeout issues when saving Security settings in Kibana, ensuring configuration changes are saved promptly.
+Addressed performance issues where saving Security settings in Kibana was timing out, ensuring reliable configuration changes.
 </details>
 <details>
 <summary><strong>🐞 Fix</strong> (KBN) Restored visibility of reports when multiple data streams exist for a reporting index</summary>
-Fixed report visibility issues when multiple data streams exist for reporting indices, ensuring all reports are properly displayed.
+Fixed an issue where reports were not visible with multiple data streams configured, ensuring all generated reports are properly displayed.
 </details>
 <details>
 <summary><strong>🐞 Fix</strong> (KBN) Fixed invisible reports for non-tenancy users on Kibana 9.1.x</summary>
-Resolved a bug where reports were not visible to non-tenancy users in Kibana 9.1.x, ensuring all users can access generated reports.
+Resolved a visibility issue where reports were not appearing for users without tenancy permissions in Kibana 9.1.x.
 </details>

 ### (2025-10-14) What’s new in **ROR 1.67.0**